-My boys also reuse their lunch bag and backpacks for several years as long as it's not outdated or worn out.
+My boys also reuse their lunch bags and backpacks for several years as long as they're not outdated or worn out.
 I try to buy decent quality and neutral ones that will last for several years.

 Find Out How School Supplies are Used in the Classroom

 Do you really want to upgrade to the top brands for school supplies if your child is not even going to get to use them?

 Find out how the teacher will use the school supplies.
 Will each child have a box with their specific crayons, colored pencils, etc or will the supplies be shared communally across the classroom?
 If they are shared communally, you probably don't want to spend extra on supplies for an upgrade.

 Each week starting in early July and running through the start of school, many stores run school supply sales and include a few items at a deep discount to entice you to not only buy that item but also shop for the rest of your list at that store.

 If you have time, you can buy a few deeply discounted items each week (and check it off your list) until you have everything.
 I also like to buy extras of some supplies that we'll need more of throughout the year, like filler paper and pencils since they are typically more expensive during the rest of the year.

 Each week, you can check out the best back-to-school supply deals so you can decide which items you want to buy.